 The California Code permits a physician to certify the cause of death of a person in his or her care even if the death occurs outside of the physician’s presence.
 This type of certification presumes that the physician has seen the individual within a period of 20 days before the death.
 This type of scenario is one in which a person happens to die alone but the death is promptly discovered.

 Oftentimes, obtaining the certification of an absent physician proves unnecessary because when the death is discovered, emergency medical personnel are dispatched to the scene and the individual is taken to a hospital, where an official pronouncement of death can occur and a death certificate issue.
 These types of situations typically involve a person who has died from an illness, disease, or condition for which he or she previously was diagnosed by a physician.

 Another scenario involves an individual in hospice care, typically home hospice care.
-Provided that an individual dies in home hospice care without a physician present has been scene by a physician or registered nurse within 20 days prior to death, involvement of the coroner typically is unnecessary.
+Provided that an individual dies in home hospice care without a physician present has been seen by a physician or registered nurse within 20 days prior to death, the involvement of the coroner typically is unnecessary.
 This scenario also presumes that the person died from a previously diagnosed illness, disease, or condition.

-In a scenario involving home hospice care, California law permits an attending physician to come to the home after a patient has passed, official pronounce death, and then issue a death certificate.
+In a scenario involving home hospice care, California law permits an attending physician to come to the home after a patient has passed, official pronounce death and then issue a death certificate.
 The law permits the bot body of the deceased to be transported directly to a funeral home by funeral home staff.

 Unattended Death Laws: Absence of Timely Discovery of Remains